openshift/microshift/docs/contributor/layered_product_ci.md

 ## Build and Publish MicroShift Container Image

-Follow the instructions in the [Build Image](./image_mode.md#build-image) section to implement the MicroShift container build procedure.
+Follow the instructions in the [Build Image](./image_mode.md#build-image) section to implement the MicroShift container image layer build procedure.

 > Prebuilt MicroShift bootc container images are not currently available for
 > download.